DmytroMysak/koa-pig/readme.md

 ```sh
 sudo apt-get install mplayer ffmpeg;
 ```
+if you have some problem with installing ffmpeg, use static build from https://johnvansickle.com/ffmpeg/ then add to .env file FFMPEG_PATH=/full/path/to/ffmpeg/ffmpeg

-if you don't have postgresql install it or use remote one but don't forget to change credential in config/env file
+if you don't have postgresql install it or use remote one but don't forget to change credential in config/env or .env file
 ```sh
 sudo apt-get install postgresql-client postgresql postgresql-contrib;
 ```